Speak with a safari expert

 • Halali Camp – situated halfway between Okaukuejo and Namutoni, Halali offers both chalet accommodation and camping.
 The floodlit waterhole is the central feature of the camp.

-• Namutoni Camp – situated in the eastern half of Etosha, this camp offers chalet accommodation and camping, and there is a raised walkway around its waterhole.
+• Namutoni Camp – situated in the eastern half of Etosha, this camp offers chalet accommodation and camping, with a raised walkway around its waterhole.
 However, it is the white crenulations of Fort Namutoni that give the camp a unique and historical character.
 The Fort was constructed in 1897 as a German military outpost to help control the spread of rinderpest, foot-and-mouth, and other cattle-related diseases.
-The fort was razed to the ground by an attacking Ovambo force in 1904 but later rebuilt.
+The fort was razed to the ground by an attacking Ovambo force in 1904 but was later rebuilt.

 • Onkoshi Camp – along with Dolomite Camp, Onkoshi is the second of Etosha’s more luxurious accommodation options and is entirely solar-powered.
 The camp is situated on the edge of Etosha Pan itself, and there are no campsites or self-catered accommodation options.